 Session #1 – July 15th

 What is citizen science?
-What purposes does it serve?
+What and whose purposes does it serve?

 Session #2 – July 22nd

 How does citizen science engage with communities?